-(A0006152) MATHEMATICS-II (Common to All Branches)
+(A0006152) MATHEMATICS-II

 To make aware students about the importance and symbiosis between mathematics and engineering.
 Achieve confidence with mathematical tools which an essential weapon in modern Graduate Engineer's Armory.
 Balance between the development of understanding and mastering of solution techniques with emphasis being on the development of student's ability to use Mathematics with understanding to solve engineering problems by retaining the philosophy learning by doing.